Meet the Team Behind the Athena Awesomeness

 Rebecca Gorman O'Neill

-Rebecca Gorman O’Neill, an Ohio native, started writing plays at Dartmouth College, after earning her MFA in Dramatic Writing from Carnegie Mellon University.
+Rebecca Gorman O’Neill, an Ohio native, started writing plays at Dartmouth College and earned her M.F.A. in Dramatic Writing from Carnegie Mellon University.
 Rebecca’s original plays have been produced across the United States and in Canada, and her plays Tell-Tale and The Greater Good are published through Eldridge Publishing and Next Stage Press, respectively.
 Rebecca is a Professor of English at Metropolitan State University of Denver, where she teaches playwriting, screenwriting, cinema studies, and the graphic novel.